Nassau County Tax Lawyer

 Ways to Avoid Estate Taxes

-Tools exist to help you pass assets to loved ones without incurring significant estate taxes.
-The two primary tools include:
+Tools exist to help you pass assets to loved ones without incurring significant estate taxes, two primary tools include:

 - Irrevocable trust - An irrevocable trust allows you to place assets or funds in a trust, and direct the trustee to care for your needs, and the needs of your loved ones, while you are alive.
 After you have passed away, the trustee will distribute the funds or assets to your children, which are not subject to being taxed as part of your estate.